• Skip to primary navigation

 Fine needle aspiration

-The microscopic examination is important because in rare cases, some follicular cysts have evolved into malignant skin cancers such as squamous cell carcinoma.
+The microscopic examination is important because, in rare cases, some follicular cysts evolve into malignant skin cancers such as squamous cell carcinoma.
 Those types of tumors carry a worse prognosis than dog follicular cysts and require a different treatment approach.

 Tissue biopsy